jayprophit/knowledge-base/docs/robotics/advanced_system/README.md

 ### Advanced Abilities
 See [Advanced Abilities](./advanced_abilities.md) for a comprehensive framework, code, and research references on flight, anti-gravity, dimensional travel, and aquatic capabilities in robotics.

+### New: Naming Conventions
+See [Naming Conventions](./naming_conventions.md) for a list of name suggestions and best practices for naming advanced robotic systems.
+All names are placeholders until final user selection.

+### New: Time Crystal Integration
+See [Time Crystal Integration](./time_crystal_integration.md) for the latest documentation and code on integrating time crystal technology into advanced robotics for quantum synchronization and computation.

+### New: Holographic Projection and Interaction
+See [Holographic Projection and Interaction](./holographic_projection_and_interaction.md) for a comprehensive framework and code for implementing holographic display and user interaction in advanced robotics.

+### New: Nanotechnology Integration
+See [Nanotechnology Integration](./nanotechnology_integration.md) for documentation, code, and applications of nanomaterials and nanosensors in advanced robotics.

+### New: Quantum Drive, Thought, and Mechanics
+See [Quantum Drive, Thought, and Mechanics](./quantum_drive_and_thought.md) for documentation, code, and integration of quantum drive theory, quantum-inspired cognition, and quantum mechanics in advanced robotics.

 ### New: Self-Powering and Regeneration
 See [Self-Powering and Regeneration](./self_powering_and_regeneration.md) for a framework, implementation strategies, and code on harvesting energy from radiation, light, heat, RF, air, water, kinetic movement, rest, and self-regeneration in advanced robotics.